twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-16-why-human-beings-in-dangers%zh.rst

 (4)Disharmony among people, society, country, etc., these can be many reasons and causes, e.g., politics, economics, religions etc.

 (5) Disharmony among the Saṅgha.
 (Sayadaw continued the Sakka's questions) The Buddha's answers were traced backwards the causes of the problems.
-Diseases and short life <--issā-macchariya <--love and hate <--desire <--vitakka <--papañca (taṇhā, māna, diṭṭhi) <--feeling (vedanā)
+Diseases and short life <--issā-macchariya ← love and hate ← desire ← vitakka ← papañca (taṇhā, māna, diṭṭhi) ← feeling (vedanā)

 So, practice with feelings stop papañca dhamma.
 The Buddha instructed Sakka on contemplation of feeling.
 Vedanā can be divided into 3: pleasant (sukha), unpleasant (dukkha) and neutral (upekkhā) feeling.
 These are bodily feelings.
 For mental feelings: somanassa, domanassa, upekkhā.
 In this sutta the Buddha taught him how to deal with mental feelings.
 Mental feelings also grouped into 2: should be developed (wholesome) and should not be developed (unwholesome).
 So it becomes six types of feelings (3x2).